Hello and welcome to my web site. I have many beautiful oriental rugs for sale such as Bijar rugs and other tribal rugs from Iran.

 The number of designs woven in Bijar rugs is almost unlimited as the Kurdish weavers have used so many varied designs historically that there are too many to name.
 Possibly influenced by weaving areas on every border some unusual designs have seeped into the Bijar weaver’s design vocabulary but there are some classics such as the Garrus design, which is probably the most famous.

 Here is another example of a Garrus Persian Bijar from my personal collection.
+I recently put together a video of a number of Bijar rugs that are currently available at my gallery.
+Video of Persian Bijars available for purchase!

 This piece was woven recently, as in the last decade.
 My two German Shepherds have been running freely across it for the last number of years and it looks exactly like it did when I put it down on the floor.
 The rug is basically indestructible and I enjoy seeing it in my home every single day.
 Yes, I am in love with hand woven rugs!